dogematti/Steganography-hidden-payload/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPlv3.

 Acknowledgements